spacebanana420/tanuki/README.md

 <img src="images/leaf.png" width="120"/>
 </p>

-Tanuki Launcher is a cross-platform launcher for the Touhou Project games.
+Tanuki Launcher is a cross-platform game launcher and WINE helper primarily made for the Touhou Project games.
 It supports all games from Touhou 6 onwards.
-Tanuki can also be used to launch any game, not just Touhou games, and it has features worthy of a WINE helper.
+Tanuki can also be used to launch any game, not just Touhou games, and it has an extra set of features, such as screen and audio recording, taking screenshots, Touhou scorefile backup, viewing and compressing Touhou screenshots, etc.

 <p align="center">
 <img src="images/tanuki.png" width="450"/>
 </p>

-Tanuki has many extra features, such as screen and audio recording, Touhou scorefile backup, viewing and compressing screenshots, etc.

 # Download